20th Annual MTSU Student Film Festival

-SPARE is proud to once again host the MTSU Student Film Festival, now in it's 17th year.
+SPARE is proud to once again host the MTSU Student Film Festival, now in it's 19th year.
 Each year, students may submit films to compete against other student filmmakers and be awarded for their efforts.
-Films will screen in the Student Union Video Theater during the week of TBA, typically late March to early April.
+Films will screen in the Student Union Video Theater in April.
 This event is FREE and open to the public.

 Guidelines For Film Festival Entries

 SPARE has set a recommended time limit of 30 minutes.
 However, this is merely a recommendation; films of any length will be considered.

 A panel of members from SPARE and/or MTSU faculty/staff will preview all films.
 Explicit content, including but not limited to nudity and violence, will not be tolerated if shown in a way that the panel deems inappropriate.
 Submitters will be notified prior to the Festival on whether or not their film will be shown.

 Films are to be in .avi, .wmv or .mpg video format.
 They can be submitted on a data DVD, portable hard drive, or jump drive.
 Also required is another copy of the film on a DVD playable on a standard DVD player (menus are not to be used).
 Hard drives and jump drives will be returned to the submitters, but DVDs (data and regular) will not.

 If you wish to submit a film, please use the Submission Information Sheet in the submission packet.
 Fill out all information on this sheet and submit it with your film by date and time TBA.
 Early entries are welcome and highly recommended.
 It is important that you fill out the personal information section including your name and telephone number so that we can contact you prior to the Festival.

 Who Can Submit